Abuse of dominance

 Our team also has a large experience with respect to trade associations and their specific needs and risk profiles.

-We advise companies on potential State aid aspects of proposed investments, and we represent clients during European Commission investigations, as well as before the European and national courts.
+We advise companies on potential State aid aspects of proposed investments, and we represent clients during European Commission investigations, as well as before the European and national courts and on the UK’s new state aid regime.